ksh0330/Speed-Estimation-YOLOv8/README.md

 -   YOLOv8-based real-time object detection and tracking
 -   Vehicle speed estimation using pixel displacement analysis
+-   PyQt5 GUI for real-time monitoring and visualization
+-   Multiple example implementations for different use cases
 -   Simple configuration for video source and model parameters

 ## 📖 Method Overview